-After setting up your conferencing bridge, including default and alternate languages, you should verify that the default settings such as entry/exit notifications and PIN length are the ones you want to use.
+After setting up your conferencing bridge and languages, verify that default settings, like entry/exit notifications and PIN length, suit your preferences.
 If they're not, you can change them.

 |Will attendees hear a notification when a user joins or exits a meeting?

 |To change these settings, see Change the settings for an Audio Conferencing bridge.